Steve-Fenton/WebLogImporter/README.md

 ﻿# Web Log Importer

-This app will read all files placed in the following directory, combine them and strip unnecessary headers, and bulk load them into SQL.
+This app will read all files placed in the following directory:

     C:\Temp\Logs\In

+The app will combine them,  strip unnecessary headers, and bulk load them into SQL.

 # One Time Set Up

  - Create a couple of folders... or let the app do it
  - Create a database with a table (script below)

+ ## Folders

 To start with, you'll need the following folders: